Obermayer, PFC Fred W.

 The Adjutant General.

-His status as missing in action was terminated on November 1, 1944, when the Quartermaster Corps received additional information showing he was dead.
+His status as missing in action was terminated on November 1, 1944, when The Office of the Adjutant General received additional information, from a commanding officer in North Africa, showing Fred was dead.

 MRS MARIE OBERMAYER